 - Take students through exercises and handouts to help them put aside their differences, improve their ways of working together, and encourage them to raise, address and resolve particularly emotional issues in a systematic and constructive manner.
 In particular, you might like to consider supporting students in reflective listening and providing constructive feedback.

 Students are concerned about their group members’ English language abilities

 - If a group report is part of the group project, perhaps the more confident writers in the group can pair up with the less confident ones to help them plan a draft and revise their section of the report.

-- Students may not understand why they should devote extra time to students with poor English writing skills.
+- Students may not understand why they should devote extra time to students with lower levels of English proficiency.
 Explain to them that people often learn best when explaining things to others, clarifying and refining their ideas as they speak.
-And remind students that if they don't support group members with weaker English writing skills in articulating their ideas, they might significantly compromise the quality of ideas and arguments in the report.
+And remind students that if they don't support group members with lower English proficiency skills in articulating their ideas, they might significantly compromise the quality of ideas and arguments in the report.

-- Suggest to students that they give students with weaker English speaking skills the opportunity to practise their part of a group presentation and receive constructive feedback.
+- Suggest to students that they give students with lower English proficiency skills the opportunity to practise their part of a group presentation and receive constructive feedback.
 You might consider providing students with some guidelines on constructive feedback.

 - Make sure students are aware of the UNSW Learning Centre and the support they provide for developing students’ academic writing and presentation skills.
 While the Learning Centre does not teach English, many of their workshops and online resources can help students improve their writing and presentation skills.